CodeSolutions2/mod_docx/README.md

 At the moment, this library can only open and save/close a docx file; the process of saving/closing a docx file had errors in other libraries.
 The savedocx_ver_fichier function simply and clearly saves modified text between the tags in XML, with the original style.

+## Download

+This library can be downloaded at PyPI: https://pypi.org/project/mod-docx/

 ## Example of library usage
 import os